tamunoWoks/drivers_assessment/README.md

     **= Yield the right-of-way and do not break the procession.**
 ---
 95. If the vehicle's right tires travel off the paved portion of the roadway:
-    **= Accelerate slightly, then turn thr steering wheel sharply to return to the paved portion of the roadway.**
+    **= Accelerate slightly, then turn the steering wheel sharply to return to the paved portion of the roadway.**
 ---
 ![school crosswalk ahead](https://github.com/tamunoWoks/drivers_assessment/blob/main/images/school_crosswalk_ahead.jfif)